hero media

 Little-known fact: The Hope and Anchor Tavern does a mean hot buttered rum – the perfect antidote to Tassie’s fresh and blustery weather.

-Address: 65 Macquarie St, Hobart TAS 7000
+Address: 65 Macquarie St, Hobart, Tas

-4. Bush Inn, New Norfolk, Tasmania
+4. The Bush Inn, New Norfolk, Tas

-Spooky goings-on is not the Bush Inn’s only claim to fame, however: Dame Nellie Melba stayed at the hotel (and sang there) during her 1924 visit to Tasmania, and in 1888, the first telephone call in the Commonwealth was made from the hotel.
+Spooky goings-on are not the Bush Inn’s only claim to fame, however: Dame Nellie Melba stayed at the hotel (and sang there) during her 1924 visit to Tasmania, and in 1888, the first telephone call in the Commonwealth was made from the hotel.

 The venue has recently been taken over by new owners who are set to renovate the pub, breathing new life into it while keeping its heritage roots.